phananh1010/PanoSaliency/README.md

 # A Saliency Dataset for 360-Degree Videos
 This README file contains the instructions to use our 360-degree saliency dataset and how to reproduce the saliency maps which were discussed in the paper:

 Anh Nguyen and Zhisheng Yan.
-A saliency dataset for 360-degreevideos.InProceedings of the 10th ACM on Multimedia SystemsConference (MMSys’19), 2019.
+A saliency dataset for 360-degree videos.
+In Proceedings of the 10th ACM on Multimedia Systems Conference (MMSys’19), 2019.

 The data and source code are distributed under the terms of the MIT license.
 Our contributions in this project are:
 - A 360-degree saliency dataset with 50,654 saliency maps from 24 diverse videos. (original YouTube links of these videos are also provided).